 You dare not roll your eyes.
 No contempt, please.

-According to the marriage researcher, John Gottman, sarcasm, eye-rolling, name calling and other manner of contemptuous behaviors is the number one reason for divorces.
-“The four horseman of the apocalypse” include contempt, criticism, defensiveness and stonewalling (emotionally withdrawing from your beloved).
-These are the topmost predictors of a divorce as stated by Gottman’s study of forty years.
+According to marriage researcher John Gottman, sarcasm, eye-rolling, name-calling, and other manner of contemptuous behaviors are the number one reason for divorces.
+“The four horsemen of the apocalypse” include contempt, criticism, defensiveness, and stonewalling (emotionally withdrawing from your beloved).
+These are the topmost predictors of divorce, as stated in Gottman’s study of forty years.
 So hey, make your better half understand with love instead of rolling your eyes at them or being sarcastic.
-Sarcasm would literally lead to a divorce and who wants that?
+Sarcasm would literally lead to a divorce, but who wants that?